onsip/sipjs.com/content/guides/make-call.md

 After the user agent has connected to the SIP server, we can send an invite to make a call and thereby create a SIP session.

-To send an invite first create a javascript object, which contains the `media` variable in which that specifies whether the session contains audio and video (i.e. whether it is a video call or an audio call).
+To send an invite first create a javascript object, which contains the `media` variable that specifies whether the session contains audio and video (i.e. whether it is a video call or an audio call).

 Then call the `.invite()` method with the target address and the `options` object containing media information.